 4. Don’t Overlook the Legal Aspects of Your Business

 It’s undeniably the least glamorous part of your business, but don’t overlook the legal aspects of your business.
 Many small business owners choose to form an LLC (Limited Liability Company) to protect their personal savings and property from any liability.
 Adding an LLC or Inc. (for a corporation) after your company name boosts your company’s credibility in the eyes of some customers and partners.
 It used to be expensive and time-consuming to file for an LLC, but this is no longer the case.

-Along your path to entrepreneurship, just remember that you’re solely responsible for your motivation, productivity, and well-being.
+Along your path to entrepreneurship, remember that you’re solely responsible for your motivation, productivity, and well-being.
 There’s no boss to pat you on the back or give you a raise.
-From time-to-time, be sure to reward yourself … whether it’s for a big client WIN, meeting a tough deadline, or working overtime for weeks on end.
+From time to time, be sure to reward yourself, whether it’s for a big client WIN, meeting a strict deadline, or working overtime for weeks on end.
 You DESERVE it!